niravb1992/Wyther/README.md

 Installation
 =================

-Download the source code from https://github.com/niravb1992/Wyther/releases.
-Extract it, cd into the Wyther directory, and run:
+Download the source code, extract it, cd into the Wyther directory, and run:

 	python setup.py install